kumahq/kuma-website/app/_src/networking/hostnamegenerator.md

 ### Synced MeshMultiZoneService from a global control plane

 The following policy is automatically created on a global control plane and synced to all zones.
+It creates a hostname for each `MeshMultiZoneService` synced from a global control plane.
+For example, `MeshMultiZoneService` of name `redis` would obtain `redis.mzsvc.mesh.local`

 {% policy_yaml synced-mesh-multi-zone-service %}
 ```yaml